Watersports, Wineries and Golf Reign in Canada’s Southern Okanagan Valley

 It is just a fraction of the size of Okanagan Lake, about 35 miles to the north, and draws a fraction of the crowds that flock to Penticton, Kelowna and other towns on the larger lake’s shores.
 Yet in its own, subdued way, Osoyoos attracts families in summer with kid-friendly lakeside resorts, and, after the youngsters go back to school, grownups savor the lingering desert warmth through fall.

 Southern Okanagan’s Thriving Wine Scene

 You should always designate a driver when wine tasting or find alternative transportation, and one of the most fun alternatives in Osoyoos is the OK Wine Shuttle.
-For $85 Canadian (about $68 U.S.), the shuttle provides hop-on/hop-off service between Osoyoos’ major resorts and 15 wineries.
-(The shuttle free does not cover winery tasting fees.)
+The shuttle provides hop-on/hop-off service between Osoyoos’ major resorts and 15 wineries.
+(The shuttle fee does not cover winery tasting fees.)

 A Great Golf Getaway

 The Okanagan Valley is also one of British Columbia’s most popular golf destinations, and a favorable exchange rate makes greens fees more affordable.
 In the foothills on the west side of town, Osoyoos Golf Club (above) offers two distinct 18-hole layouts: the tree-lined Park Meadows and the target-style Desert Gold.

 In Oliver, Fairview Mountain golf course tantalizes with its pristine, mountainside location, along with its posh clubhouse, while Nk’Mip Canyon Desert Golf Course, (pronounced in-ka-meep) also in Oliver, tests your shot-making skills on fairways and greens surrounded by shrub-steppe.
 Several other quality courses are located farther north.